13 Tips for Choosing the Perfect Domain Name

 Beyond that, a short domain name isn’t helpful if it is hard to spell or pronounce, as users will likely lose their way when trying to type your website URL.

-3. Avoid hyphens, numbers, and doubled letters.
+3. Avoid hyphens, numbers, and double letters.

 Each of these elements is another hurdle for users to attempt to jump just to access your website.
-It's not exactly intuitive to keep these characters in mind, and doubled letters can make the domain name messy and hard to read.
+It’s not exactly intuitive to keep these characters in mind, and double letters can make the domain name messy and hard to read.

 Not to mention, all of these elements are susceptible to becoming typos as users try to search the internet for your business website.
 If you’re sharing your website via word-of-mouth to clients, it’s also much harder to convey the domain name clearly when it is jumbled with hyphens, numbers, and the same letters back-to-back.